Scholarships & Awards

 FRANK D. PAYNE MEMORIAL SCHOLARSHIP

-In memory of Dr. Frank Payne, Professor of Psychology and former Chair, two $500 annual scholarships will be awarded to Psychology majors or Psychology graduate students.
+In memory of Dr. Frank Payne, Professor of Psychology and former Chair, two scholarship will be awarded to Psychology majors or Psychology graduate students.
 Applicants must have a minimum grade point average of 3.5 overall and 3.5 in Psychology, and have plans to pursue a career that includes psychological research.
 In their personal statements, students must describe how they plan to pursue a career that includes research in psychology.

 JOHN AND VIVIAN MACRAE SCHOLARSHIP FOR EXCEPTIONAL EDUCATIONAL RESILIENCE

 Dr. John MacRae was deeply devoted to his students and served as a faculty of our department from 1954 to 1980 and as Department Chair.
 Thanks to a generous gift in honor and memory of John and Vivian MacRae, an annual scholarship (it will vary based on the yearly balance) will be awarded to one current SJSU Psychology undergraduate or graduate student who is succeeding in their education in spite of great personal challenges.

 JAMES AND BECKY MCGAUGH RESEARCH AWARD FUND